 What are Google Ads Keyword Match Types?

-Keyword match types are features that you can use to refine what search queries will trigger your advertisements to show up on Google.
-There are four different keyword match types to choose from:
+Keyword match types is a feature that you can use to refine what search queries will trigger your advertisements to show up on Google.
+According to Google1, “the keyword match types dictate how closely the keyword needs to match with the user’s search query in order for the ad to be considered for the auction”.
+There are three different keyword match types to choose from:

 - Broad Match